rprichard/winpty/misc/console-handles.md

       of the parent's non-console standard handles into the child.
 Any standard handle that looks like a traditional console handle, up to 0x0FFFFFFF, is copied as-is, whether or not the handle is open.
+      <sup>[[1]](#foot_inv_con)</sup>

-When Windows duplicates a parent handle into the child, if the handle cannot be duplicated for any reason (e.g. because it is `NULL`, closed, garbage, etc.), then the child's new handle is `NULL`.
+      If Windows fails to duplicate a handle for any reason (e.g. because it is `NULL` or not open), then the child's new handle is `NULL`.
       If the parent's handle is the current process psuedo-handle, then the child's handle is a non-pseudo non-inheritable handle to the parent process.
 The child handles have the same inheritability as the parent handles.
 These handles are not closed by `FreeConsole`.

 The `bInheritHandles` parameter to `CreateProcess` does not affect whether console handles are inherited.
 Console handles are inherited if and only if